Right Way To Cook Food To Retain Nutrients

 2. Cooking tomatoes:

-What's wrong: Tomatoes contain lycopene that prevent heart disease.
+What's wrong: Tomatoes contain lycopene that prevents heart disease.
 If you think that eating it raw or steamed is the best way to get its full benefit, you’re mistaken.

 What's right: To get the maximum benefit out of the lycopene in tomatoes, chop them up and add them to your curries or rasam.
 You’ll love the tangy flavour and make the most of its nutrient content as well.